Embody

 Branded retail without insurance$1,060 to $1,34914.9% to 22.5%Standard prescriptionPharmaceutical grade

 The honest read: compounded semaglutide and tirzepatide deliver the same active molecule as the branded versions, prepared by accredited compounding pharmacies under physician prescription.
 If you trust the pharmacy and the prescribing clinician, the clinical outcomes are equivalent.
-If you want the manufacturer's own quality-control chain, branded is worth the extra cost.
+If you want the manufacturer's own quality-control chain, branded is worth the extra cost, and the best online GLP-1 program for you will be one that lets you switch between compounded and branded as your dose stabilizes.

 What's the cheapest legitimate online GLP-1 program?

-For branded Wegovy or Zepbound, MEDVi at $99/month membership plus medication is the cheapest path.
-For compounded semaglutide, Mochi Health at $99/month and Hers at $69/month for oral are the cheapest.
+For branded Wegovy or Zepbound, MEDVi at $99/month membership plus medication is the cheapest best online GLP-1 program path.
+For compounded semaglutide, Mochi Health at $99/month and Hers at $69/month for oral are the cheapest options.
 Henry Meds at $297/month all-in is the cheapest fully-bundled compounded option (no separate medication bill).

 Are compounded GLP-1 medications safe?